nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all contacts.
+   * `list` : Lists all employees.

-   * `add n/John doe p/91234567 e/example@example.com a/1 Lower Kent Ridge Road d/SoC HR` : Quickly add a employee:
+   * `add n/John doe p/91234567 e/example@example.com a/1 Lower Kent Ridge Road d/SoC HR` : Quickly add an employee:

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 3` : Deletes the 3rd employee shown in the current list.

-   * `clear` : Deletes all contacts.
+   * `clear` : Deletes all employees.

    * `exit` : Exits the app.